 where we have defined the function

 and renamed $\tau=t$, $\phi=\varphi$.

 We can immediately observe that the new metric~\eqref{bh-rot-universe} represents a non-asymptotically flat deformation of the Schwarzschild black hole.
 Its structure is quite similar to the Schwarzschild--Melvin spacetime \cite{ernst-magnetic}, and indeed the magnetic Ehlers map that we have used works in a similar fashion as the Harrison transformation.
-For this reason we do not expect the new parameter can be considered as an hair nor a conserved charge of the black hole.
-The physical description of \eqref{bh-rot-universe} will be analysed in detail in the next sections.
+For this reason we do not expect that the new parameter can be considered either as an hair or a conserved charge of the black hole.
+The physical description of~\eqref{bh-rot-universe} will be analysed in detail in the next section.

 Starting with a more general seed we can obtain generalisations of the metric built above.
 In Sec.~\ref{sec:kerr} we embed the Kerr black hole in the swirling background, while in Appendix~\ref{app:zipoy} we generate the Zipoy--Voorhees extension of the spacetime~\eqref{bh-rot-universe}.